HatScripts/userscript-helpers/README.md

 ## `applyCss()`
 > Applies a string of CSS to the document.

-This function is intended to be a more robust alternative to [GM_addStyle](https://wiki.greasespot.net/GM_addStyle).
+This function is intended to be a more robust alternative to [GM_addStyle][gs-add-style].

-To use it in your userscript, add this line to the [metadata block](https://wiki.greasespot.net/Metadata_Block):
+To use it in your userscript, add this line to the [metadata block][gs-meta]:
 ```js
 // @require https://rawgit.com/HatScripts/UserscriptHelpers/master/applyCss.min.js
 ```